Physics-50/Module-3/docs/superweak3.md

 + A link to a spreadsheet with your experimental data.

-+ A sample calculation of wavelength and uncertainty, instructions for which are provided in the checkpoint instructions on Gradescope.

 + The slope you obtained from your plot, including the uncertainty.

 + The wavelength you have determined for your laser, with uncertainty.